MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/host-network-requirements.md

 RoCE-based Azure Local implementations require the configuration of three PFC traffic classes, including the default traffic class, across the fabric and all hosts.

-#### Cluster traffic class
+#### System traffic class

-This traffic class ensures that there's enough bandwidth reserved for cluster heartbeats:
+This traffic class ensures that there's enough bandwidth reserved for system heartbeats:

 - Required: Yes
 - PFC-enabled: No